How does heat and cold therapy work?

-Hot and cold therapy is advised when a new injury is causing inflammation and possibly swelling.
-How it works is cold compress helps to decrease the blood flow to the injury, thereby decreasing inflammation and swelling.
-Then using heat it encourages the blood back to the area and promote healing.
+Heat and cold therapy is advised when a new injury is causing inflammation and possibly swelling.
 We suggest this therapy for patients who are too acute to start treatment.
 This therapy helps to calm the acute area before treatment.

 What you will need:

-- HOT – Hot water bottle or hot pack heated in the microwave.
-Also cover with a tea towel or thin cloth.
+- HEAT – Hot water bottle or microwaved heat pack.
 Alternatively we suggest hot water from kettle in a bowl and face flannel.
-Water must be hot enough to touch without burning the skin.
+(Water must be hot enough to touch without burning the skin.)

 - Apply the COLD to the area you are experiencing pain/swelling for 30 seconds to 1 minutes.

-- Remove and apply the HOT for 30 seconds to 1 minutes in the same area.
+- Remove and apply the HEAT for a further 30 seconds to 1 minutes in the same area.

-For maximum affect for acute patients we suggest trying these 4 steps ever 30mins to 1hr.
-Don’t forget always start with COLD and finish on Hot.
+For maximum affect these steps must be applied 2 to 3 times per day.
+For acute injury we suggest trying these steps ever 20 to 30 minuets.
+Don’t forget always start with COLD and finish with HEAT.